Dewas district: Kheoni wildlife Sanctuary

 Kheoni Wildlife Sanctuary straddles Kannod tehsil of Dewas district and Sehore district It is spread over an area of 132 km2.
 According to a bird survey done in April 2018, Kheoni has around 125 species of birds, including the state bird of Madhya Pradesh, the Indian paradise flycatcher.

+Nemawar

+Nemawar is a small town located banks of Narmada River, here is many significance places like - Siddheshwar Mahadev Temple, Nabhi Kund, Digambar Jain Mandir, Ma Renuka Mandir ets.

 Kavadia Hills

 These are a series of hills, situated next to Potla and Pipri villages in Bagli Taluk of Dewas district.
-There are total seven mountain-like formations of shaped, interlocking, basalt columns that were probably created simultaneously as a result of volcanic eruption millions of years ago.
+There are a total of seven mountain-like formations of shaped, interlocking, basalt columns that were probably created simultaneously as a result of volcanic eruption millions of years ago.
 These rock columns are arranged in a pattern that gives an appearance of a man-made structure.
 Most of the columns are hexagonal and interlocked with similar rocks on all the edges that emit a musical sound when struck.
 Most visible columns are 8 to 10 feet long but there can be longer rocks further deep inside the mountain.
 Although basalt columns are not unique and are found at several places around the world (including St. Mary's Islands in Karnataka, India), the quality, quantity, geometrical arrangement and location (far from an ocean) of this place is unique.